nikodunk/blog/content/learnings.md

 Ethereum smart contract to make insurance cheaper, easier and less fraud-prone.
 We built a smart contract that you can pay in to every month, and then vetted hospitals (and only they!) can directly withdraw reimbursements for your treatment from the contract, once they've verified that you've paid up.

 	Tech
+	* Ethereum Dapp written with Truffle and Infura
 	* Frontend in Vanilla Javascript/Web3/Webpack (Truffle)
-	* Contract in Solidity, deployed on Rinkeby
+	* Contract in Solidity, deployed on Rinkeby with Infura

+	Stats
+	* Coming Soon

 * [Insureum Web App](https://insureum.netlify.com) (note: requires [Metamask](http://metamask.io) on desktop or [Toshi](http://toshi.org) on mobile) to view)